 There will be a second digital dividend in 2020.

 The ITU World Radiocommunications Conference 2012 (WRC12) made more UHF spectrum (694-790 MHz) available to mobile telephony.
 This is a second digital dividend.
 ITU groups and CEPT groups decided to adopt the mobile telephony band plan used in Asia for Europe.
 This band plan allows cellular telephony to use 60MHz.
 Experts think that security and emergency service radio systems could also use part of the second digital dividend spectrum.

 ComReg has already completed discussions with neighbouring countries.
 ComReg agreed a new TV channel plan with Ofcom UK.
 The replanning process included 2rn (formerly RTE Networks Ltd) and Arquiva, the transmission network operator in the UK.
 ComReg will auctioned the 700MHz band spectrum with some other bands for cellular telephony spectrum within the next 18 months.

 TV manufacturers might install adequate filters in TV receivers after 2020.
 Otherwise households may need to fit new filters.

 Filters may need to be fitted in some households.

-Since 2013 "Long Term Evolution (LTE)" 4G systems operate on the frequencies previously used by TV.
+Since 2013 "Long Term Evolution (LTE)" 4G systems have operated on the frequencies previously used by TV.
 Some viewers may have to have a filter installed at their TV or Set Top Box.
 This is in order to reduce the strength of the cellular signal.
+Consumers may need to install different filters after 2020 when the mobile phone systems use the 700MHz band.
 Such filters improve the compatibility (see EBU article) between TV and 4G mobile telephony systems.

 Viewers should use the Saorview coverage checker to determine which channels DTT uses in their area.